×

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a problem in Manila.
 The city has seen an increase in violent crime in recent years, including robberies, kidnappings, and homicides.
 Drug trafficking and gang activity are also prevalent in the city.
 The Philippine government has taken steps to address the crime problem, including increased police presence and tougher laws.
-However, the crime rate remains high, and many residents feel unsafe in their own neighborhoods," remarked one expat who made the move to Manila.
+However, the crime rate remains high, and many residents feel unsafe in their own neighborhoods," explained one expat living in Manila, Philippines.

 Is there a lot of diversity?
 Are people in Manila accepting of differences?